How To Save Money on Household Essentials

 | Trash bags (40 ct) | $10.99 | $6.99 | $4.00 |

 Switch even half of a typical basket to store brands and you are looking at $25 to $40 a month, or roughly $400 a year, for zero loss in function.
-A handful of things are worth staying loyal to, usually because texture or scent genuinely matters to you, and that is fine.
+A handful of things are worth staying loyal to, usually because texture or scent matters to you, and that is fine.
 Pick your two or three sacred cows and let the store brand win everywhere else.

 Buy concentrates and refills, not water